Who We Are

 Our work spans four interconnected disciplines, each informing and strengthening the others.

 We study the fundamental biology of aging at the molecular, cellular, and organismal level.
-Our research explores epigenetic clocks in dogs and cats, comparative genomics across long-lived species, senescent cell dynamics, and the role of inflammation in age-related decline.
+Our research explores epigenetic clocks in dogs and cats, comparative genomics across species with exceptional lifespans, senescent cell dynamics, and the role of inflammation in the decline that comes with aging.
 This work provides the foundational science that all other research areas build upon.

 Translating research into clinical practice is a core mission.
-We develop evidence-based longevity assessment tools, continuing education programs for veterinarians, standardized health screening protocols for senior animals, and practice management resources that help clinics build robust preventive medicine programs focused on extending healthspan.
+We are developing longevity assessment tools, continuing education programs for veterinarians, standardised health screening protocols for senior animals, and practice management resources to help clinics build robust preventive medicine programs focused on extending healthspan.

 Early detection changes outcomes.
-We partner with diagnostic labs and biotech companies to validate circulating biomarkers for cancer, kidney disease, cognitive dysfunction, and cardiovascular aging in animals.
-Our enrolled clinic network allows rapid clinical validation of novel diagnostic tests at a scale previously impossible in veterinary medicine.
+We aim to build partnerships with diagnostic labs and biotech companies to validate circulating biomarkers for cancer, kidney disease, cognitive dysfunction, and cardiovascular aging in animals.
+As the clinic network develops, it will enable clinical validation of novel diagnostic tests at a meaningful scale.

-Our enrolled clinics contribute anonymized health records, creating one of the largest longitudinal datasets on companion animal aging in the world.
-We apply machine learning, survival analysis, and causal inference methods to understand what environmental, genetic, and behavioral factors most strongly predict healthy aging, and communicate these findings directly back to clinic partners.
+Our aim is to aggregate anonymised health records from participating clinics, building a meaningful longitudinal dataset on companion animal aging over time.
+We intend to apply machine learning, survival analysis, and causal inference methods to understand what environmental, genetic, and behavioural factors most strongly predict healthy aging, and share findings directly with clinic partners.